 Stepping Stones Day Nursery based in Nottingham City Centre has always supported the Nottingham City Council Two Year Early Learning Programme.
-Our funded childcare places are totally free, there are no additional charges, unlike other nurseries.
-Check the eligibility criteria to see if you qualify for up to £3762 a year in free childcare sessions you can also find the link to apply.
+Our funded childcare places are free, and there are no additional charges, unlike other nurseries.
+Check the eligibility criteria below to see if you qualify for up to £3,762 a year in free childcare sessions.

 This is means-tested and generally, anyone claiming the following support will be entitled to the funding;